 Principal Study Double Major 1

 This course involves fundamental music studies in a second area of specialisation for students who are expected to be concurrently enrolled in Principal Study.
-They can study an additional instrument or composition, creative production or music research (provided that it is a different area of study from their principal study and in the case of creative production, they are not enrolled in creative production as an elective).
-Entrance in to the double major is subject to approval by the HOS.
-Repertoires from diverse styles can be studied such as classical, contemporary, popular, jazz and world music.
-This course offers students the opportunity for intensive development of their individual skills with a focus on exploring styles and genres other than those with which the student is familiar.
+They can study creative production, songwriting, or music in the creative industries and in the case of creative production, they are not enrolled in creative production as an elective.
+Entrance in to the double major is subject to approval by the Program Convenor.

-- A basic awareness of fundamentals of technique applicable to the chosen practice, where appropriate e.g: production standards, control of compositional language, physiological issues and creative use of media.
+1. A basic awareness of fundamentals of technique applicable to the chosen practice, where appropriate e.g. production standards, control of compositional language, physiological issues and creative use of media.

 - Students will receive individual and/or group classes and technical classes as appropriate to their chosen practice.